 Five months have now passed.
 I still sporadically bleed, suffer from migraines, weight fluctuation and monthly pain.
 Being honest, it’s manageable but rather soul destroying at times.
 One month I might feel ok and the next, I’ve gained half a stone and suffer migraines.

 During this whole experience, I have deliberately spoken about this very little to any friends or family.
-I feel let down most of all by my local doctors for not listening to me.
 The only thing I cling onto is the fact I have two beautiful healthy children and a devoted husband.
 I may have been very unlucky but I am very grateful for the life I have.

 Sharing my story